The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Of the 48 trains that leave Frankfurt am Main for Berlin every day 27 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||262 miles (423 km)|

-Trains from Frankfurt am Main to Berlin cover the 262 miles (423 km) long journey taking on average 4 h 1 min with our travel partners like Deutsche Bahn, FlixTrain or Deutsche Bahn with connection.
-Normally, there are 16 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £17, but the average price of train tickets is £25.
+Trains from Frankfurt am Main to Berlin cover the 262 miles (423 km) long route taking on average 4 h with our travel partners like Deutsche Bahn, Flixbus, FlixTrain, Deutsche Bahn with connection or Nightjet.
+Normally, there are 21 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £27, you can find the cheapest train ticket for as low as £16.
 Travellers depart most frequently from Frankfurt (M) Flughafen Regionalbf and arrive in Berlin Hbf.

 Deutsche Bahn (DB) is the main operator of train services in Germany, making on average 40, 000 journeys per day.
 A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Frankfurt am Main and Berlin.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while toilets are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

 Train information from Frankfurt am Main to Berlin with Deutsche Bahn: